solo-system/solo-system.github.io/documentation/calendar.md

 clock module and power management to any Raspberry Pi.
-It is now supported in the Solo, so recording happens according to the predefined times prescribed in the user's selected calendar, and the device is turned off when not recording, thereby saving valuable battery power.
+It is now supported in the Solo, so recording happens according to the predefined times prescribed in the user's selected calendar, and the device is turned off when not recording, thereby saving valuable battery life.

 ### Instructions